The importance of intercultural communication in an organization

 When interacting with colleagues and clients, being aware of each individual's cultural background, and how that background may differ from your own, can go a long way towards building bridges and nurturing relationships, even if it's as simple as recognizing the difference between a handshake and a bow of the head.

-A little research on who you're meeting and where they come from will go a long way towards setting the right impression and avoiding unforeseen cultural faux pas.
+A little research on who you're meeting and where they come from can set the right impression and avoid unforeseen cultural faux pas.
 After all, nobody wants to be the one who blows their nose at the lunch meeting.

-Clear and concise communication
+Ensure clear and concise communication

 What may seem like an icily cold demeanor may well turn out to be nothing more than a cultural norm, and it's best to do your research rather than speculate upon the worst-case scenario.

 As entrepreneur William Craig explains, “high-quality communication underpins everything you do and is a vital part of your success,” especially when it comes to workplace diversity.
-In this situation it is important, perhaps, to think of communication not only as words but actions, too.

 Being aware of our actions as aspects of communication is not only important, but essential, and taking the time to acquaint ourselves with a diverse range of mannerisms idiosyncratic to their respective cultures is a valuable etiquette tool to have in your box.

-Culture, (sub)culture, and creed
+Understand culture, (sub)culture, and creed

 Culture can be a fraught and sometimes muddy area.
 Respecting differences in the workplace, even differences in appearance can be challenging across the generational divide, yet it's an area we are starting to embrace in today's ever-evolving society.

 Windham-Bradstock says that “putting yourself in another person’s shoes and trying to look at things from their perspective takes a conscious effort” however, as long as your employees are professional and presentable, the focus should be firmly placed on their actions and contributions, rather than the way they may appear.

-Making culture work in an organization
+How to make culture work in an organization

-It isn't about checking off a box on a diversity quota check sheet but valuing people as people, over how they look and what they wear, where they come from and what they believe in.
+It isn't about checking off a box on a diversity quota check sheet but valuing people as people, over how they look and what they wear, where they come from, and what they believe in.